Cptmeme/ESP-Matter-Daikin-S21/README.md

 > **⚠️ Disclaimer.** Opening your air conditioner exposes you to mains voltage and can damage the unit.
 Always disconnect mains power at the breaker before opening the indoor unit.
 Incorrect wiring on the S21 bus can damage the AC's controller board or the ESP32.
 You assume all responsibility for any damage, data loss, or device failure.
 This project is not affiliated with Daikin Industries, the Connectivity Standards Alliance, Espressif Systems, or RevK / the Faikin/Faikout project.

 Open source Matter firmware for Daikin split air conditioners with an S21 port.
-Adds your AC to Apple Home, Google Home, Alexa, and Home Assistant — no Daikin app, no cloud, no subscription, no BRP module. **Most modern Daikin split units have an S21 connector inside the indoor unit waiting to be used.**
+Adds your AC to Apple Home, Google Home, Alexa, and Home Assistant — no Daikin app, no cloud, no BRP module. **Most modern Daikin split units have an S21 connector inside the indoor unit waiting to be used.**

 > This release is the **Room Air Conditioner variant** — Matter device type `0x0072`, with **OnOff, Thermostat, Fan Control, and Temperature Measurement** clusters bundled into a single tile.
 Power, mode (Heat / Cool / Auto / Off), setpoint, current temperature, and fan speed all surface as native Matter attributes.
 >
 > **Powerful mode** is exposed on a second endpoint as an OnOff plug-in unit.
 In Apple Home and Google Home it appears as an "Outlet" tile next to the AC tile — rename it to "Powerful" in your home app.
->
-> **Quiet mode is intentionally not exposed.** Matter has no native concept that maps to Daikin's Quiet (which limits both compressor and fan), so adding it as a separate endpoint would be misleading.
-Use the AC's remote for Quiet, or contribute a PR if you want to plumb it.

 > ⚠️ Uses ESP-Matter SDK test credentials (vendor `0xFFF1`, not VID/PID-certified).
 Functional for personal use; not suitable for resale as a certified Matter product.